LuaMobile/octopus/README.md

 ## Stop

 1. Open up a shell prompt
-2. Navigate to directory containing ladle.lua
+2. Navigate to directory containing octopus.lua
 3. Run "telin" script followed by port number.
 Example: "telin 80" or "./telin.sh 80" if you ran the server on port 80
 4. Type "kill" and hit return